Losilof39/glDoom/README.md

 * Cleaned up all Win32 code and added a SDL2 backend
 * Ported to Linux but it's not stable yet
 * Mouse support
-* Audio is rewritten using SDL2 and taken from chocolate doom
+* Audio rewritten using SDL2 from chocolate doom
-* Now the melting screen works!
+* Brand new 2D and 3D renderer using modern OpenGL!

 ### Fixes from Wolf3s
 * Added a wrapper for encapsulate underscore newlib functions